MMS Plus Program Faculty

-A native of Charleston, Karen earned a B.S. in biology from Bethany College and studied veterinary medicine in St. Petersburg, Fla.
+A native of Charleston, Karen earned a B.S. in biology from Bethany College, studied veterinary medicine in St. Petersburg, Fla., and completed both AMS Montessori Assistant (Virginia Center for Montessori Education) and Positive Discipline in the Classroom training programs.
 A life-long student of nature, she is completing certification as a Master Naturalist.
 Prior to joining MMS 16 years ago, she worked for 15 years as a veterinary technician in the former Sunrise Museum and as the children’s book manager for Renaissance Book Company in Huntington.
-She retains an avid interest in children’s literature which she shares regularly with our students.
-Karen directs our after school program, which offers a rich curriculum of creative, entertaining and educational activities in a consistent Montessori environment.
+She retains an avid interest in children’s literature, which she shares regularly with our students.
+In addition to serving as an elementary science specialist in the mornings, Karen directs our after school program, which offers a rich curriculum of creative, entertaining and educational activities in a consistent Montessori environment.
 She is also the caretaker for all Mountaineer Montessori animals.
 Her son, now in graduate school, is an MMS alumnus.
 Karen enjoys knitting, reading, caring for animals, storytelling and cooking.

 Susie Newhouse, Plus Program Guide/Montessori Mentor

 Susie is an AMS certified primary guide, having trained at the National Center for Montessori Education in Atlanta.
-Since earning her certification, Susie has worked as a primary lead guide, director and mentor both in Charleston and in Montana, totaling more than 12 years as a certified Montessori guide out of her 22 years in Montessori education.
-She has recently returned to MMS and her Charleston roots after many years in Montana.
+Since earning her certification, Susie has worked as a primary lead guide, director and mentor both in Charleston and in Montana, totaling more than 15 years as a certified Montessori guide out of her 25 years in Montessori education.
+A certified Positive Discipline Parent Educator, Susie leads parenting workshops and is a resource to our school on positive discipline.
 Her early role at Mountaineer Montessori as a movement and swimming specialist, and later as a classroom assistant in both primary and lower elementary, opened her heart and mind to the Montessori philosophy.
 “I’m excited by all that MMS has to offer and I’m blessed to be part of it!”
-Susie is the mother of an MMS alumnus and grandmother of two students.
+Susie is the mother of an MMS alumnus and grandmother of MMS alumni.
 Susie is now serves as a Montessori mentor to our primary classrooms as well in our Plus Program, ensuring a rich, consistent Montessori experience to students throughout the day.

 Maria León Kershner, Foreign Language Specialist and Plus Program Assistant